Groups Sue to Stop Major Expansion of Fracking in Central CA - California Political Review

-How do you create a recession in just one State and not the nation?
-You close the State to jobs and business, raise the cost of energy and force people to live in a State where criminals are protected and honest people are mandated victims.
-That describes California.
-Did you know that only California among 49 States (Hawaii is a separate issue) that imports oil?
-56% of our energy comes from imported sources—and since they can not be coal or nuclear created, the cost of energy in California is DOUBLE the national average—to me that is a tax.
+How do you create a recession in just one State and not the nation??
+You close the State to jobs and business, raise the cost of energy and force people to live in a State where criminals are protected and honest people are mandated victims.?
+That describes California.?
+Did you know that only California among 49 States (Hawaii is a separate issue) that imports oil??
+56% of our energy comes from imported sources?and since they can not be coal or nuclear created, the cost of energy in California is DOUBLE the national average?to me that is a tax.

-Guv News om is working hard to close down the oil industry in Kern County.
-Now his allies are using the courts to do the same on the Central Coast.
-If both efforts are successful, California will be 80% or more dependent on terrorist oil and expensive alternative energy.
+Guv News om is working hard to close down the oil industry in Kern County.?
+Now his allies are using the courts to do the same on the Central Coast.?
+If both efforts are successful, California will be 80% or more dependent on terrorist oil and expensive alternative energy.?
 Another reason California is spiraling into a recession.

-“Nine conservation groups have just filed suit against the Trump administration, in an attempt to stop a plan to open up more than a million acres of public land in Central California to drilling and fracking.
+?Nine conservation groups have just filed suit against the Trump administration, in an attempt to stop a plan to open up more than a million acres of public land in Central California to drilling and fracking.

-The lawsuit claims the Bureau of Land Management violated the National Environmental Protection Act – or NEPA – by disregarding the potential impact of the new wells on public health, air quality and climate change.”
+The lawsuit claims the Bureau of Land Management violated the National Environmental Protection Act – or NEPA – by disregarding the potential impact of the new wells on public health, air quality and climate change.?

-President Trump is trying to help Californians with jobs, increased tax revenues and an opportunity to lower energy costs.
-Democrats and radicals prefer being Luddites and living like Neanderthals.
+President Trump is trying to help Californians with jobs, increased tax revenues and an opportunity to lower energy costs.?
+Democrats and radicals prefer being Luddites and living like Neanderthals.?
 Recession is on the California horizon.

 Groups Sue to Stop Major Expansion of Fracking in Central CA

-Public News Service, 1/15/20
+Public News Service,?
+1/15/20?

 BAKERSFIELD, Calif. – Nine